CERT-Polska/mquery/docs/users.md

  matched files.
 In current version, users can see and browse all jobs in the system.

-This role names are considered stable, and will continue to work in the future.
+Role names are considered stable, and will continue to work in the future.

 User permissions are then split in more fine-grained permissions: